 Users (government agencies) install the inductive loop sensor antennas in the road surface.
 The typical traffic counting loop will use 14 to 18 gauge, 8 to 80 strand wire in loops ranging from 4ft x 4ft to 8ft. x 8ft., with lead-in wire ranging from 25ft to 600ft long.
 The effective inductance is kept within a defined range as detailed in the Road Loop Installation Guide.
 Loop inductance must be between 65 to 500 uH.
-During installation, the loop antennas are permanently soldered to the loop connector by professional installers according to the loop installation guide.
+Oscillation frequency will range from 88 kHz for 65 uH to 29 kHz for 500 uH.
+Transmitted power is effectively the same throughout this range.
+During installation, the loop antennas are permanently soldered to the UPP loop connector by professional installers according to the loop installation guide.